Publishing Scotland hosts a Books from Scotland stand for

 members at the London Book Fair every year.

-The 2016 fair took place at the Olympia Conference Centre and we
+The 2018 fair is taking place at the Olympia Conference Centre

 For more information about the fair generally, visit the

 official London Book Fair website.